lower-speck/lower-speck.github.io/index.md

 A requirement MAY be marked obsolete by adding an `X` token to its flag section.

-A requirement's text MAY be changed to another version if the meaning remains the same.
+A requirement's text MAY be rephrased if the meaning remains the same.

 A requirement's text MUST NOT change to reflect a different meaning.

 An obsoleted requirement MAY have additional text to explain its reason for obsolescence.

 When a requirement becomes obsolete, any code referencing it SHOULD be reviewed.
-References to obsoleted requirements MAY be removed.
+References to obsoleted requirements SHOULD be removed.

 An obsoleted requirement SHOULD remain obsoleted.
 If the requirement needs to be reintroduced, a new requirement SHOULD be written.